Is one of your older children about to go on a gap year overseas, or take part in an Erasmus, or study abroad scheme?

 Their insurance needs will vary, depending on the nature of their trip.

-If you already have family travel insurance it’s worth checking to see if it covers a child travelling independently, as some policies do include this in their terms.
+If you already have family travel insurance it’s worth checking to see if it covers an under 18 year old travelling independently, as some policies do include this in their terms.

 If not, you’ll need to take out a separate policy.